Smikha/docker-intro/README.md

 Each piece of the project may rely on different OS', libraries, and services.
 It becomes a mess to manage, especially when:
 - New developers need to setup their environments to match the current project
 - Creating development, testing, and production environments
-- OS upgrades for each application installed
+- OS upgrades that may affect each application differently

  ![No Docker Solution](../master/images/DockerIntro-NoDocker.png?raw=true)